"Kindness consists in loving people more than they deserve." - Joseph Joubert

 Dollars Falling from the Sky

 BANKRUPTING THE COUNTRY?: Many economists these days are expressing fears that the “stimulus” program and spending sprees of the regime in Washington could lead to severe inflation, “bankrupting the country.”
 They make a good case, but it’s a little confusing when they refer to bankrupting the country when really they’re referring to bankrupting the government.
-Bankrupting (and eventually totally discrediting) the government is certainly very bad for the government — but it might end up being very good indeed for the nation that throws off such government.
+Bankrupting (and eventually totally discrediting) the government is certainly very bad for the government — but it might end up being very good indeed … Read the rest of this article

 Fed reduces rate to 1%